vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 - To store some knowledge notes, the theme provides [Mark](../markdown/mark.md) and [Tex](../markdown/tex.md) support.

-- If you are a programmer and need to show a lot of codes and demos, this theme provides light and dark themes for code blocks, code group component `<CodeGroup />` and the "one-click copy" button (by [copy code plugin](https://vuepress-theme-hope.github.io/copy-code/)).
+- If you are a programmer and need to show a lot of codes and demos, this theme provides light and dark themes for code blocks, code group component `<CodeGroup />` and the ["one-click copy" button](../feature/copy-code.md).
 At the same time, we also provide the [Code Demo](../markdown/demo.md) function, which is convenient for you to show your own Vue, React components or other demos.

 - If you are providing product documentation and presentation, the theme provides [slide](../markdown/presentation.md) and [flowchart](../markdown/flowchart.md) functions.